Schools deserted in Kashmir as parents fear more unrest

 Only one student showed up at Presentation Convent Higher Secondary School, which has an enrolment of 1,000 pupils, and went home, said a school official.

-A handful of teachers but no students turned up at the barricaded Burn Hall school in one of the city’s high security zones.
+There were no students at the barricaded Burn Hall school in one of the city’s high security zones.

 “How can students come to classes in such a volatile situation?
-The government is turning these little children into cannon fodder,” a teacher said, adding that schools should stay closed until the situation is normal.
+The government is turning these little children into cannon fodder,” a teacher said, among a handful of staff who turned up for work.

 New Delhi’s decision on Kashmir has heightened tensions with its neighbour and rival nuclear power, Pakistan, and triggered cross-border exchanges of fire.